Yugam18/disney-assignment-lit/README.md

 - **CharacterCard**: Displays character information in an attractive card format
 - **SearchUtils**: Contains search logic and suggestion generation
 - **AppUtils**: Manages URL state and character filtering

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## License

-This project is licensed under the MIT License.